October 25-27, 2019

 Physicians should only claim credit commensurate with the extent of their participation in this activity.

 The ACCME defines a “Commercial Interest” as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.

-The Foundation for Care Management is an approved provider of continuing nursing education by the Western Multi-State Division (WMSD), Approver of Continuing Nursing Education an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-20 Nursing contact hour(s).
+The Foundation for Care Management is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 The Foundation for Care Management is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-Program # 0347-9999-18-003-L01-P Objectives appropriate for pharmacists.
+Program 0347-9999-19-003-L01-P Objectives appropriate for pharmacists.
 This activity is 20 Contact Hours Pharmacy Credit. *This CME is Knowledge Based (K).
 Initial release May 4, 2018back to top